Mazchoo/ImageLabeller/README.md

 Grid Cell Labelling
 -------------------

 Grid cell labelling will turn the image into a discrete set of square grid cells.
 Each label can be applied to a grid cell.
-Left click on the image to label a grid cell and right click to undo the last cell that was labelled.
+Left click on the image to change the label of a grid cell and right click to undo the last cell that was labelled.
 If you want to hide the grid you can click on `options` and set to grid width to `0 px`.

 ![gridLabel](Screenshots/Grid_Label.png)